 - back up personal claims and opinions with accurate data, statistics and success stories.

 - persuade the readers to take definite action that will bring them closer to meeting their goals.

-Call to action: As mentioned earlier, a call to action helps your page to convert.
+Call-to-action: As I mentioned earlier, a call-to-action helps your page to convert.
 Whether you use an opt-in form or link to your best posts, the rule thumb is to keep it simple.
-As Oli Gardner of Unbounce rightly said, “One Page, One Purpose.
+As Oli Gardner of Unbounce correctly said, “One Page, One Purpose.
 Period.”

 Don’t combine both activities in one place, because more options will decrease your conversion rate, just like more social share buttons decreased mine by 29%.